Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 • The operational stakes are high when reallocating hundreds of thousands of dollars

-• The real time cost lands between forty and sixty hours per test when done carefully
+• The real time cost lands between 40 and 60 hours per test when done carefully

 If your team runs one complex study per year and has the in-house expertise, DIY can be a learning exercise.
 If your team needs repeatable decisions and guardrails, a dedicated platform is usually safer and cheaper in total cost.